-The 2020-2021 program year will continue on a two-year funding cycle.
-This year's competition will include the Children + Youth and Seniors + Persons with Disabilities categories.
-Projects funded under the Medical + Mental Health and Homeless, Emergency Shelter + Housing service categories have received a one-year contract in the ongoing 45th Year with a semi-automatic renewal for the upcoming 46th Year.
-Below is a summary of the 46th Year funding cycle:
+The 2022-2023 program year will continue on a two-year funding cycle.
+The competitive Service Categories and Program Set-Asides that are open for new applications are: the Children + Youth category and Seniors + Persons with Disabilities services category, and the Innovative Incubator Program, Youth Summer Program, Youth Recreational Afterschool Program, Seniors + Disabled Physical Recreation Program set-asides.
+Programs under the Homeless, Emergency Shelter + Housing and Medical + Mental Health service categories and the FTHB Counseling set-aside have received a one-year contract in the ongoing 47th Year with a semi-automatic renewal for the upcoming 48th Year.
+Below is a summary of the 48th Year funding cycle:

-CATEGORIES OPEN FOR COMPETITION CATEGORIES WITH SEMI-AUTOMATIC RENEWAL Children + Youth Seniors + Persons with Disabilities Medical + Mental Health Homeless, Emergency Shelter + Housing
+CATEGORIES + SET-ASIDES OPEN FOR COMPETITION CATEGORIES + SET-ASIDES WITH SEMI-AUTOMATIC RENEWAL Children + Youth Medical + Mental Health Seniors + Persons with Disabilities Homeless, Emergency Shelter + Housing Innovative Program Incubator First Time Homebuyer Counseling Youth Summer Program Youth Recreational Afterschool Program Seniors + Disabled Physical Recreation Program

-Programs have received a one-year contract for the ongoing program year with a semi-automatic renewal for the following year.
+^{}Programs have received a one-year contract for the ongoing program year with a semi-automatic renewal for the following year.
+Refer to the Definitions section of this document for more details on the semi-automatic renewal process.

-Semi-automatic renewal will not be based on an amount of funding, but rather a percent of funding proportional to the upcoming program year.
-For example, if an applicant is awarded an amount equal to 5% of their service category's allocation in the first year, the renewal amount would be for 5% of the second year's category award.
-This could result in an increase or a decrease.
+An agency's semi-automatic renewal award will based on either a percent of funding that is proportional to the upcoming program year, or the award may be evenly divided amongst the agencies under a particular category or set-aside.
+For example:

+- If an applicant is awarded an amount equal to 5% of their service category's allocation in the first year, the renewal amount will be for 5% of the second year's category award; or - If \$160,000 has been allocated to a semi-automatic renewal category or set-aside with four subrecipients, each agency will receive \$40,000.

+Depending on the 48th Year CDBG allocation, this could result in an increase or a decrease.
 Contract goals will be adjusted proportionally.
 The conditions for grant renewal are: